ibalampanis/ai-ethics/guide.md

 59. Al Jazeera English.
 (2023, August 19).
 Robot Sophia: 'Not a thing' could stop a robot takeover | Talk to Al Jazeera [Video].
 YouTube. https://www.youtube.com/watch?v=3T8zpFbC7Mw
 60. AI, Automation, and the Future of Work: Ten Things to Solve For https://www.mckinsey.com/featured-insights/future-of-work/ai-automation-and-the-future-of-work-ten-things-to-solve-for
 61. Hiter, S. (2023).
 AI and Privacy Issues: What You Need to Know
+62. 2023 saw a number of AI scandals, demonstrating the need for clearer guidelines for brands and publishers. | Emarketer | https://www.emarketer.com/content/2023-saw-number-of-ai-scandals-demonstrating-need-clearer-guidelines-brands-publishers